 The definitive collections of poetry by Robert Burns, arranged and introduced by award-winning writer Andrew O’Hagan.
 ‘Save this collection a place at your Burns table’ Guardian

 The Scottish poet Robert Burns has been idolised and eulogised.
-He has been sainted, painted, tarted up and toasted.
-He is famous as the author of ‘Auld Lang Syne’, and he has long since become the patron saint of the heartsore and the hungover.
+He has been sainted, painted, tarted-up and toasted.
+He is famous as the author of ‘Auld Lang Syne’, and he has long been the patron saint of the heartsore and the hungover.
 But what about the poems?
-Beneath the cult of Burns’ Nights and patriotic yawps, there is the work itself, among the purest and most truthful created in any age.This is a Burns collection like no other: a reader’s edition, made for the pleasure of reading.
-Novelist and Scottish essayist Andrew O’Hagan comes into company with the poet who has mattered most to him in his writing life.
-He selects the poems for the reader, and converses with the work, offering fragments and distilled commentary of his own.
-The effect is explosive, giving us Robert Burns at his very best - a political Burns, a poet who can name hypocrisy and intolerance, and point directly to the human heart.
+Beneath the cult of Burns Nights and patriotic yawps, there is the work itself, among the purest and most truthful created in any age.This is a Burns collection like no other, introduced, arranged and contextualised by the award-winning novelist and essayist Andrew O’Hagan.
+Above all, it is an accessible edition made for the pleasure of reading that brings Burns’ timeless work to full, riotous, colourful life.

 See more reviews

-“O’Hagan strips away the sentimentality which continues to cling to Burn’s coat-tails and offers him to us at his very best - political, passionate, incisive and expressive - with biographical and textual notes that greatly enrich the reader’s experience.”
+“O’Hagan strips away the sentimentality which continues to cling to Burn’s coat-tails and offers him to us at his very best - political, passionate, incisive and expressive - with biographical and textual notes that greatly enrich the reader’s experience”